freeCodeCamp/i18n-curriculum/curriculum/challenges/chinese-traditional/21-a2-english-for-developers/learn-how-to-discuss-your-morning-or-evening-routine/6557dc1aa6be93c1eb4e9efb.md

 # --description--

-The word `if` is often used in conditional statements to talk about a possible situation and its consequences. 例如：
+The word `if` is often used in conditional statements to talk about a possible situation and its consequences. 舉個例子：

 `If it rains, I will bring an umbrella.` (The action of bringing an umbrella depends on the possibility of rain.)

 `If you need help, just ask.` (The offer to help is conditional on the other person needing it.)

-# --questions--
+# 問題

 ## --text--